Self-Attention Decomposition For Training Free Diffusion Editing

-We conduct the following ablations on the following key components in our editing method: \textbf{Perturbation Strength:} We sweep $\alpha \in [-0.4, 0.4]$ to visually show the effect on the linear change in the attribute strength of the edit.
-Fig.~\ref{fig:ablation} shows that the strength of the edit can be directly controlled using $\alpha$. \textbf{Editing Across Diverse Datasets:} Our method is universally applicable across models pretrained on various datasets, as demonstrated in Figure~\ref{fig:ablation1}, showcasing its effect on models pretrained on the LSUN datasets~\cite{yu2015lsun} (Cars, Cats, and Rooms).
+\textbf{Perturbation Strength:} We sweep $\alpha \in [-0.4, 0.4]$ to visually show the effect on the linear change in the attribute strength of the edit.
+Fig.~\ref{fig:ablation} shows that the strength of the edit can be directly controlled using $\alpha$.

+\textbf{Editing Across Diverse Datasets:} Our method is universally applicable across models pretrained on various datasets, as demonstrated in Figure~\ref{fig:ablation1}, showcasing its effect on models pretrained on the LSUN datasets~\cite{yu2015lsun} (Cars, Cats, and Rooms).
 The principal vectors in these models represent variations in body pose and shape, as shown in Figure~\ref{fig:ablation1}.